aws-observability/observability-best-practices/docs/en/guides/databases.md

 * Enable Database Audit Logs for all of your RDS and Aurora instances, and configure them to capture all relevant data.
 * Use a centralized log management solution, such as Amazon CloudWatch Logs or Amazon Kinesis Data Streams, to collect and analyze your Database Audit Logs.
 * Monitor your Database Audit Logs regularly for suspicious activity, and take action to investigate and resolve any issues as quickly

+### Amazon Managed Grafana
+Amazon Managed Grafana is a fully managed service that makes it easy to visualize and analyze data from RDS and Aurora databases.
+Here are some best practices for using Amazon Managed Grafana:

+* Use Amazon Managed Grafana to create dashboards that provide insights into your database performance and health.
+* Use Amazon Managed Grafana to visualize data from CloudWatch Metrics, Enhanced Monitoring, and Performance Insights.
+* Use Amazon Managed Grafana to create alerts based on specific metrics, so you can be notified when performance issues arise.

 ## Reference material / Call to action